-There are all kinds of misconceptions about what a geisha is and what she does.
-Geisha are traditional entertainers.
-“Gei” means “art” in Japanese and literally means “person of art”.
-We are dancers and musicians, much like opera singers or ballet dancers.
-Geisha also perform on the big stage.
-Usually each district has a large performance once a year: a big production featuring different music and dance each time and coordinated with the help of all the music and dance teachers that teach the geisha.
+There are all kinds of misconceptions about what a traditional geisha is and what geisha do.
+In short, geisha are traditional entertainers.
+“Gei” means “art” in Japanese, so the title literally means “person of art”.
+Much like opera singers or ballet dancers, geisha also perform on the big stage.
+Usually each district has a large performance once a year.
+These events are big productions featuring different music and dance each time.
+Actually, they are coordinated with the help of all the music and dance teachers that teach the geisha.

 But most geisha entertainment is private.
-We go to tea-houses where customers have dinner, and sit with the customers during their meal, performing for just half an hour or so halfway through the dinner.
+Traditional geisha often go to tea-houses where customers have dinner.
+About halfway through the meal, the geisha begins her performance.

-If you think about it, in the days of Bach or Mozart, they didn’t sit around in a garret composing music as they pleased, and they didn’t live on social welfare either.
-They had to perform their music and usually they did so at the houses of nobles.
-In other words it was a kind of private entertainment.
-And one assumes they must have had some social skills as well or they would not have been invited back.
+If you think about it, in the days of Bach or Mozart, they didn’t sit around in a garret composing music as they pleased.
+They had to perform their music constantly to make a living.
+And usually, they did so at the houses of nobles.
+In other words, it was a kind of private entertainment.
+These private performers had to make use of their strong social skills to be invited back.

-For whatever reason, this kind of private entertainment turned into large scale public entertainment in the West.
-But in the geisha world, geisha entertainment has always remained mostly private.
+For whatever reason, this kind of private entertainment turned into large scale public entertainment in the West, like concerts or theater performances.
+But in the geisha world, traditional geisha entertainment has always remained mostly private.

-And apart from banquets we accompany our customers in all kinds of ways.
-Geisha sometimes dance at weddings while the bride is changing, or even attend funerals to help because geisha can be relied on to be discreet and well mannered with guests.
+And apart from banquets traditional geisha accompany customers in all kinds of ways.
+Geisha sometimes dance at weddings while the bride is changing, or even attend funerals because geisha can be relied on to be discreet and well mannered with guests.

 Often geisha are invited on mass to the first day of the sumo wrestling tournaments, or the first day of the kabuki traditional theater.
-Or even to the opening of new department stores or businesses.
+In fact, traditional geisha are even invited the opening of new department stores or businesses.

-Last week I had a banquet on Friday night in Tokyo with overseas customers and then travelled to Kyoto to attend the Gion Higashi geisha district’s annual dances on Sunday.
+Last week I had a banquet on Friday night in Tokyo with overseas customers.
+Then I travelled to Kyoto to attend the Gion Higashi geisha district’s annual dances on Sunday.
 A customer of mine arranges tickets for me for these dances each year.
-The geisha in Gion Higashi entertain his Kyoto clients when he is in Kyoto, and he supports them by buying tickets each year to their performance.
+The geisha in Gion Higashi entertain his Kyoto clients when he is in Kyoto.
+He supports them by buying tickets each year to their performance.
 These kind of long-term reciprocal favors are the very basis of the geisha world.

-Of course, tourists always want to know about how far geisha will or won’t go.
+Of course, tourists always want to know about how relationships between traditional geisha and their customers evolve.